-If you are concern about the safety of your Knob and Tube wiring feel free to contact us, we can come out and inspect your wiring and advice of the proper steps to take.
+If you are concerned about the safety of your Knob and Tube wiring feel free to contact us, we can come out and inspect your wiring and advice on the proper steps to take.

 The qualified Vancouver electricians of WireChief Electric can inspect the wiring of your home to determine its safety.
 With proper documentation from a licensed electrical contractor, many insurance companies will readily insure your home.